-An electric vehicle (EV) has a different engine to a petrol or diesel fuelled vehicle – it has an electrical motor that is fuelled by a battery which is charged by plugging it into an electric power point (a bit like charging your cellphone battery).
+An electric vehicle (EV) has an electric motor that is powered by a battery which is charged by an external source of electricity.

-Conventional forms of petrol hybrids aren’t considered electric vehicles as they aren’t charged by ‘plugging in’.
+Conventional forms of petrol hybrids aren’t considered EVs as they aren’t charged by ‘plugging in’.
 Their batteries are only charged by re-capturing energy when braking or from electricity generated by the engine.

 Light electric vehicles (gross laden weight 3500kg or less) are exempt from RUC until 31 March 2024.

 From 1 April 2024, owners of light electric vehicles will need to buy a road user charges (RUC) licence and display it on their windscreen.

 This includes plug-in hybrid electric vehicles (PHEVs).
 It doesn't include hybrid vehicles that can’t plug in to recharge.